marburg-open-courseware/publication-quality-graphics/_main.utf8.md

 This is quite ok in case we want to show some diverging data (deviations from a zero point, for example the mean).
 However, if we are dealing with a sequential measure, such as temperature, or in our case the density of points plotted per some grid cell, we really need to use a sequential color palette.
 There are two common problems with sequential palettes:

 1. We need to create a palette that maps the data accurately.
 This means that the perceived distances between the different hues utilized need to reflect the distances between our data points.
 AND this distance needs to be constant, no matter between which two point of the palette we want to estimate their distance.
-Let me give you an example.
-Consider the classic 'rainbow' palette ([MATLAB](https://www.mathworks.com/products/matlab.html) refers to this as 'jet colors'):
+Let us consider the following example showing a classic 'rainbow' palette ([MATLAB](https://www.mathworks.com/products/matlab.html) refers to this as 'jet colors'):

 ```r